athika1998/modul300/README.md

 ---------------
 Here you can find some useful git commands, which you need when using git bash

-###Configure Tooling
+### Configure Tooling
-Configure user information for all local repositories
+Configure user information for all local repositories.

 | Command | Use |
 | ------ | ------ |
 | $ git config --global user.name "[name]"| Sets the name you want attached to your commit transactions |
 | $ git config --global user.email "[email address]"| Sets the email you want atached to your commit transactions |

-###Create Repositories
+### Create Repositories
 Start a new repository or obtain one from an existing URL.

 | Command | Use |
 | ------ | ------ |
 |$ git init [project-name]| Creates a new local repository with the specified name |
 |$ git clone [url]| Downloads a project and its entire version history |

-###Make changes
+### Make changes
-Review edits and craft a commit transaction
+Review edits and craft a commit transaction.

 | Command | Use |
 | ------ | ------ |
 |$ git diff| Shows file differences not yet staged |